(tinctura PORTULACA OLERACEA)

 Also: glutathione* and lots of Omega 3 fatty acids**.
 It is also a good source of Co-enzyme Q10***.

 All this makes the plant a great source of anti-oxidants!

-This plant is rich in pectin, which lowers cholesterol and it is also used as a hyperlipidemia agent (lowers the fat content of the blood)
+This plant is rich in pectin, which lowers cholesterol and it is also used as a hyperlipidemia agent.

 For inflamed skin conditions (boils, cuts, dermatitis and psoriasis).

 Other applications are against chronic cough, ulcerative colitis, urinary tract infections (UTI), mastitis, diarrhea and for boosting the immune system.

-In China's Traditional Medicine, portulaca is used to treat infections and/or bleeding of the urinary tract.
+Portulaca is used in Chinese Traditional Medicine against herpes; also to treat infections and/or bleeding of the urinary tract (hematuria).